California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 1. How a California Revocable Living Trust Is Taxed During Your Lifetime

-All income earned by assets in the trust, including interest, dividends, rental income, and capital gains, is reported on the grantor’s personal federal tax return (Form 1040).
+All income earned by trust assets is reported on the grantor’s personal federal tax return (Form 1040).
+This includes interest, dividends, rental income, and capital gains.
 The trust uses the grantor’s Social Security number rather than a separate tax identification number.
-California’s Franchise Tax Board follows the same approach, so no separate state filing is required for the trust either.

 What Does This Mean in Practice?

-• You do not need a separate tax ID number (EIN) for your revocable trust while you are the trustee
+• You do not need a separate tax ID number (EIN) for your revocable trust while you are the trustee.

-• You report all trust income on your individual California Form 540 and federal Form 1040
+• You report all trust income on your individual California Form 540 and federal Form 1040.

-• You claim all deductions and credits personally, just as you did before creating the trust
+• You claim all deductions and credits personally, just as you did before creating the trust.

-Because California’s marginal income tax rate reaches 13.3% (including the 1% Mental Health Services Tax on income over $1 million), the grantor trust structure actually benefits trust creators.
+California Note: Because California’s marginal income tax rate reaches 13.3% (including the 1% Mental Health Services Tax on income over $1 million), the grantor trust structure benefits trust creators.
 All trust income is taxed at individual rates, avoiding the highly compressed federal trust tax brackets that apply to irrevocable, non-grantor trusts.

 2. What Happens to Trust Taxes After the Grantor Dies?